For more information and configuration regarding Single sign-on in Security Center, read this article:

 Configure single sign-on in Security Center

-- Navigate to the newly created Azure application and click on Single sign-on (Enkel inloggning in Swedish) in left panel.
+- Navigate to the newly created Azure application and click on Single sign-on (Enkel inloggning in Swedish) in the left panel.

 Configure Single sign-on in Azure